Dr. Kristie McAlpine

 Ph.D., Cornell University

-Kristie McAlpine is an Assistant Professor of Management.
-She received her B.A. in Psychology from Kalamazoo College, her Master of Human Resources and Labor Relations (MHRLR) from Michigan State University, and her M.S. and Ph.D. in Human Resource Studies from Cornell University.
-Kristie’s research explores three themes associated with the changing nature of work (e.g., due to technological advances, changing demography): (1) virtual work arrangements, (2) diversity, and (3) the work-family interface.
-Her research has been published in outlets such as Industrial and Labor Relations Review and has been featured in The New York Times.
+Dr. Kristie McAlpine is an Assistant Professor of Management.
+She received her B.A. in Psychology from Kalamazoo College, her Master of Human Resources and Labor Relations (MHRLR) from Michigan State University, and her M.S. and Ph.D. from the ILR School at Cornell University.
+Kristie’s research explores three interconnected themes associated with technological and demographic changes in modern work, including virtual work, the work-family interface, and demographic differences within work units.
+Her research has been published in academic outlets, such as Administrative Science Quarterly, Industrial and Labor Relations Review, Annual Review of Organizational Psychology and Organizational Behavior, Human Resource Management, and MIT Sloan Management Review, among others.
+Her work has also been featured in several prominent national and international media outlets, including NPR’s Planet Money, BBC News, BBC World Service, and The New York Times.
+Kristie currently serves as an Editorial Board Member for the Journal of Organizational Behavior and Human Resource Management.

-Research Interests: Virtual work (e.g., telecommuting), diversity (e.g., gender, disability), the work-family interface (e.g., managing work and non-work boundaries, dual career couples), and human resource management.
+Research Interests: Virtual work (e.g., flexible work arrangements, virtual leadership), the work-family interface (e.g., boundary management, dual career couples), demographic differences (e.g., gender, disability), and human resource management

 - Kossek, E.E., Piszczek, M.M., McAlpine, K., Hammer, L., Burke, L., (2016).
 Work schedulers as job crafters of employment practice in long-term health care.
 Industrial and Labor Relations Review, 69(4), 961-990. https://doi.org/10.1177/0019793916642761